15 Thai dishes you have to try when you visit Thailand

 1/

-If you are not sure how spicy you want your dish, order mildly spicy and you can always add dry chillies or chili powder later.
+If you’re not sure how spicy you want your food, go for mild first—you can always add dry chillies or chili powder later to kick it up a notch!

 2/